5th Cavalry Brigade (United Kingdom): Armistice

 At the Armistice, the brigade had reached Clairfayts with Fourth Army.
 On 15 November, the division was re-assembled near Maubeuge and ordered to advance into Germany as an advance screen for Fourth Army and form part of the Occupation Force.
 The move began on 17 November, Ciney and Rochefort were reached five days later and the 5th Cavalry Brigade crossed the German border south of St. Vith on 1 December.

 In late December, the division moved to winter quarters south and south-east of Liège.
 It remained here until 30 January 1919 when it exchanged regiments with 1st and 3rd Cavalry Divisions then gradually moved back to England.
-The Division ceased to exist at midnight 31 March / 1 April 1919.
+The division ceased to exist at midnight 31 March / 1 April 1919.

 Order of battle

 Second World War

-The 5th Cavalry Brigade was a pre-war First Line Territorial Army cavalry brigade reformed in 1920.
+The 5th Cavalry Brigade was a pre-war First Line Territorial Army cavalry brigade re-formed in 1920.
 On the outbreak of the war, it was part of Northern Command and commanded the Yorkshire Hussars, the Sherwood Rangers Yeomanry and the Queen's Own Yorkshire Dragoons.
 It joined the 1st Cavalry Division when it was formed on 31 October 1939.

 With the 1st Cavalry Division, the 5th Cavalry Brigade departed the United Kingdom in January 1940, transited across France, and arrived in Palestine on 29 January 1940.
 It served as a garrison force under British Forces, Palestine and Trans-Jordan.

-On 1 August 1941, the division was converted to the 10th Armoured Division and the Brigade units were split up.
+On 1 August 1941, the division was converted to the 10th Armoured Division and the brigade units were split up.
 On 23 April 1942, the headquarters was redesignated as Headquarters Desert (5 Cav) Brigade and performed administrative and Internal Security Duties in Ninth Army.
 On 2 June it was redesignated as headquarters 8th Division.